HvostchedUser/LLMEdit/README.md

 ## Setup
 1. Install the packages specified in the requirements.txt with pip utility
 2. Download the language model in GGUF format and place it in the same folder as the .py file.
-I recommend [TheBloke/dolphin-2_6-phi-2-GGUF](https://huggingface.co/TheBloke/dolphin-2_6-phi-2-GGUF) since it is fast and has a nice performance ;)
+Its name should be "model.gguf".
+I recommend downlodading [TheBloke/dolphin-2_6-phi-2-GGUF](https://huggingface.co/TheBloke/dolphin-2_6-phi-2-GGUF) since it is fast and has a nice performance ;)

+...the project was initially done in an evening with some help from coding LLMs